Five Mountain System: History

 The system had come to Japan at a time when Kamakura's five great Zen temples were already known as the Five Mountains, and it unified in one organization all the great temples of the dominant Zen schools of the time.
 It thus institutionalized a large and very important part of the Rinzai school, bringing to it the protection, but also the control of the state.
 The whole network of temples was supervised by a state bureaucracy created specifically for the task.

 The system in its final form had three tiers, with at the top Kyoto's Five Mountains (the Kyoto Gozan (京都五山), known in English also as Kyoto's Five Zen Temples) and Kamakura's Five Mountains (the Kamakura Gozan (鎌倉五山), in a subordinate position).
 Below them were the so-called Ten Temples, or Jissetsu, with at the bottom other temples collectively known as Shozan.

 The Gozan temples were dominated mainly by the Rinzai Zen schools.
 The Kōchi-ha (宏智派) branch of the Sōtō Zen school however belonged to the Gozan system too.

 Under their masters' patronage, the Five Mountain temples gradually became centers of learning and developed a characteristic literature called the Japanese Literature of the Five Mountains.
-During the Japanese Middle Ages, its scholars exerted a far-reaching influence on the internal political affairs of the country.
+During this time, its scholars exerted a far-reaching influence on the internal political affairs of the country.
 The system put great value in a strong orientation towards Chinese Zen, Chinese philosophy and Chinese literature.
 The organization's scholars had a close relationship with the Ming imperial dynasty, had a pervasive influence in many cultural fields and played an important role in importing Neo-Confucianism (particularly as far as the shushigaku (朱子学) is concerned) from China to Japan.